rellermeyer/TUD-DistributedSystems/docs/other.md

 >
 >Sobhan

-## Difficulties

-* remote, corona
-* difficult for 4 persons to work on the same 2 or 3 main files

 ## Insights

 "The initiator is regarded as a special participant" -> The initiator will also receive the commits/aborts by the coordinators.